learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 - Complete the required work
 - Upload the work you've done to your personal copy of the assignment on GitHub

-For this lesson, we'll do a quick walkthrough of these steps so you will know what to do in future assignments.
-In fact, this lesson is the first assignment you'll be completing on your own!
+For this assignment, we'll do a quick walkthrough of these steps so you will know what to do in future assignments.

 ### A Quick Note on Organizing Work on Your Machine